 Skip to content

-Hash - Pass-the-Hash
+Hash - Pass the Hash

 The types of hashes you can use with Pass-The-Hash are NT or NTLM hashes.
 Since Windows Vista, attackers have been unable to pass-the-hash to local admin accounts that weren’t the built-in RID 500.